-- 4. Powered flight is not permitted over any part of the domestic site and: - a.
-The villages of South Warnborough, Long Sutton, Odiham and Crondall. - b.
-Within the PAR's line of sight to the MTI markers. - c.
-PAPI installations and radar reflectors. - e.
-TACAN installation by 75m. - f.
-MT routes not below 650ft Odi QNH when there is vehicle traffic transiting it. - g.
-RRRF. - h.
+- 4. Powered flight is not permitted over any part of the domestic site8 and: - a.
+Within the PAR's line of sight to the MTI markers. - b.
+PAPI installations and radar reflectors. - c.
+TACAN installation by 75m. - d.
+MT routes not below 650ft Odi QNH when there is vehicle traffic transiting it. - e.
+RRRF. - f.
 Anemometer in the vicinity of the windsock.

-i.
+g.
 Hovering or hover taxiing on the Northern Grass in the vicinity of the Go Kart Track.

-- j.
-Ac, vehicles or equipment parked Delta Twy. - k.
-Kestrel Gliding Club Launch site and winch vehicle. - I. Rwy 09/27 ORPs. - m.
+- h.
+Ac, vehicles or equipment parked Delta Twy. - i.
+Kestrel Gliding Club Launch site and winch vehicle. - j.
+Rwy 09/27 ORPs. - k.
 Landing on or taxiing across the French drains or Rwy edge lighting.

 5. Opposite direction cct patterns are not permitted.
-However, an opposite direction VFR departure or landing may be approved if lateral separation is deemed to exist.
-If there is any doubt, then single direction patterns should be used.
-Simultaneous approaches to Rwy 27 and Load Park or Heliland 270 by RW Ac and FW Ac are not permitted.
+However, an opposite direction VFR departure or arrival may be ► approved by ADC if they deem it suitable and lateral separation exists.
+Simultaneous approaches between FW and RW to adjacent surfaces is not permitted.

-&lt;sup>4 Kestrel Gliding Club sailplanes are permitted to use glider circuits to the North over the domestic site not below 600ft.
+8 Kestrel Gliding Club sailplanes are permitted to use glider circuits to the North over the domestic site not below 600ft.